attainu/project-vaibhav-palve-au13/README.md

 Apart from all valid chess logic, I have also added interactive GUI that lets user know which side is to make the move, if a performed move is legal or not, events when check/checkmate/pawn promotion and stalemate occurs.

-Currently only background music is added which can be toggled on or off.
-I plan to add more sound effects in the future

 Requirements:
 1) Python 3.8